 On Friday, May 7, 1915, during World War One, a German U-Boat torpedoed the Cunard ocean liner RMS Lusitania eleven miles off the coast of Ireland.
 The vessel caught fire and sank in eighteen minutes.
 Only 723 passengers and crew survived.
 Killed were 1,198 passengers and crew, including 128 Americans.
-Among them Victor E. Shields, a prominent Cincinnati liquor dealer, and his wife Retta.
+Among them was Victor E. Shields, a prominent Cincinnati liquor dealer, and his wife Retta.

 Shown here is the passport photo of Shields as he prepared to board the Lusitania in New York.
 He gave his occupation as “merchant” never mentioning liquor and said his purpose was “commercial business” with his destinations being England, France and Italy.
 In truth, it was also a pleasure trip with his wife of 19 years.
 It was the first time either had ever seen Europe and traveling there first class in one of world’s most luxurious liners must have been exciting and full of anticipation for the couple.
 They were just hours from docking in England when disaster struck.

 Forty-five years earlier Victor had been born in Charleston, West Virginia, the son of Fredericka (nee Scheldesheim) and Joseph Shields.
 When he was only a toddler, his father moved the family to Cincinnati, where Victor was joined by a brother, Percy, in 1874 and a sister, Rosa, in 1877.
-About 1873 Joseph with a partner set up a Cincinnati wine and spirits company called Shields, May & Co., located at 17 Sycamore Street.
+About 1873 his father with a partner set up a Cincinnati wine and spirits company called Shields, May & Co., located at 17 Sycamore Street.

 The liquor house featured a number of brands, including "Fountain Run Still,” “Gincocktail,” "Gold Finch,” "Hunter's Own Bourbon.”
 "Jefferson Pure Old Rye,” "May Bloom Pure Copper.”
 "Old Wheat.”
 “Shields' Mountain Rye,” and “Shields’ Maryland.”
 Of these the company trademarked only three, May Bloom in 1874 and Hunter’s Own and Jefferson Pure Old Rye in 1875.